brundinm/brundinm/README.md

 - Developed numerous scripts to facilitate data processing and data transformation operations on data exported from, and imported to, various MacEwan University Library information systems.
 (2016&ndash;present)
-- Developed and enhanced various systems and software applications in the CWRC (Canadian Writing Research Collaboratory) Islandora repository at the University of Alberta, including developing the CWRC-hosted Royal Society of Canada’s (RSC) Expert Panel on The Status and Future of Canada’s Libraries and Archives mapping and timeline application of the libraries and archives of Canada.
+- Developed the CWRC (Canadian Writing Research Collaboratory)&ndash;hosted Royal Society of Canada (RSC) Expert Panel on The Status and Future of Canada's Libraries and Archives mapping and timeline application, a SIMILE Exhibit web application framework displaying the location of, and the year of establishment for, many of the libraries and archives of Canada.
+(2014)
+- Contributed to various systems and software tools in the CWRC infrastructure platform at the University of Alberta, including data modeling, data transformation, and systems and application collaborative work with various distributed software application developers.
 (2013&ndash;2016)
 - Designed and developed a GIS (geographic information system) application for the Edmonton Public Library to serve as the repository for community profiles, and to facilitate the identification of branch library resource,